 SMOKING: Smoking reduces capillary flow in your skin.
 We advise you not to smoke at all during the first 21 days after surgery.

 ALCOHOL: Alcohol dilates the blood vessels and could increase postoperative bleeding.
 Please do not drink until you have stopped taking the prescription pain pills, as the combination of pain pills and alcohol can be dangerous.

-DRIVING: Please don’t drive for at least 2 days after general anesthesia or intravenous sedation, and wait to drive until you have ceased taking prescription pain pills.
+DRIVING: Please don’t drive for at least 2 days after general anesthesia or intravenous sedation.
+If you are still on prescription pain pills, please wait to drive until you have ceased taking them.
 It’s best to wait to drive until you can do so comfortably and can maneuver a vehicle without any disruption to the area where you had surgery.